ZuxxLo/mp3_melody_flow_flutter_kotlin/README.md

 2. **Audio Playback**: The MP3 files are passed to Flutter, where the Audio Player package handles the playback.
 3. **Foreground Notification**: The audio information is passed back to Kotlin, which starts a foreground notification with media controls.
 4. **Favorites**: Users can save their favorite tracks using the SQFlite package in Flutter.
-5. **Splash Screen & App Icon**: Custom splash screen and app icon are implemented directly in the Android the right way without the use of a package.
+5. **Splash Screen & App Icon**: Custom splash screen(for Android 12 the splash screen is animated)and app icon are implemented directly in the Android the right way without the use of a package.
 ## Tech Stack

 - **Flutter**: For the UI and overall app structure.